jonalmeida/jonalmeida.github.com/content/blog/2025-10-05-migrating-to-zola.md

 ## Final thoughts

-It seems like most of the audience for Zola are coming from other Static Site Generators platforms.
+It seems like most of the audience for Zola are coming from other Static Site Generators.

 I haven't found the Zola documentation to be spectacular so it took me a bit to understand what aliases were and how to use them - I came across [the original issue to support aliases](https://github.com/getzola/zola/issues/86) which linked to the Hugo docs that eventually told me what I needed to know.
-I'm also not complaining too much since this is a community-driven project; happy to use it's used by big players like [Fastmail](https://zola.discourse.group/t/allow-html-instead-of-md-for-pages-and-sections/149) too so maybe this is something where more corps can support too.

 In another case, I moved to Zola because I wanted separate feeds for each tag and I couldn't figure out to get this to work even though I had already enabled it with this block: